Sudo-Govt/Wikiclone/replit.md

 ## Overview

 This is a Wikipedia clone built as a full-stack web application using React, Express, and TypeScript.
-The application simulates a simplified version of Wikipedia with a collection of 20 articles covering various topics including science, history, technology, and culture.
+The application simulates a simplified version of Wikipedia with a collection of 22 articles covering various topics including science, history, technology, culture, and education.
 The frontend provides a Wikipedia-like interface with search functionality, article navigation, and responsive design, while the backend serves the application and manages routing.

 ## User Preferences